mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The Real-time Transport Protocol (RTP) {{!RFC3550}} is generally used to carry real-time media for conversational media sessions, such as video conferences, across the Internet.
-Since RTP requires real-time delivery and is tolerant to packet losses, the default underlying transport protocol has been UDP, recently with DTLS on top to secure the media exchange and occasionally TCP (and possibly TLS) as a fallback.
+Since RTP requires real-time delivery and is tolerant to packet losses, the default underlying transport protocol has historically been UDP {{?RFC0768}}.
+More recently, DTLS {{?RFC9147}} has been used as an underlying transport in order to secure the media exchange, and other transport protocols such as TCP {{?RFC9293}} and TLS {{?RFC8446}}
+have been used as fallbacks, when UDP is blocked for some reason.

 This document describes an application usage of QUIC ({{?RFC9308}}).
 As a baseline, the document does not expect more than a standard QUIC implementation